wsc1/proposal/design/go2draft-contracts.md

 permit.

-To validate the type arguments, each of the contract’s parameter types is replaced with the corresponding type argument (there must be exactly as many type arguments as there are parameter types; contracts may not be variadic).
+To validate the type arguments, each of the contract’s parameter types is replaced with the corresponding type argument
 The body of the contract is then type checked as though it were an ordinary function.
 If the type checking succeeds, the type arguments are valid.